The power of the sauna

 Swiss doctors use sauna in the treatment of high blood pressure.
 In most cases, it only takes 15 sauna sessions to reduce the tension to a normal value.
 People with heart conditions should keep in mind that blood circulation is affected not only by changes in temperature, but also by humidity and time spent in the sauna.
 People with heart problems should consult their doctor before deciding to try the sauna.

-French scientists have noticed that sauna, is also an excellent remedy for insomnia.
+French scientists have noticed that the sauna, is also an excellent remedy for insomnia.
 One in four people is believed to suffer from insomnia.
 The biological clock beats irregularly, as a result of an unhealthy lifestyle such as: eating at night, excessive consumption of coffee or medicines, smoking, etc. The sauna helps us in this regard, and it is also necessary to change the way of life.
+Some remedies for insomnia can be found here: Mango the fruit that rids you of depression / Tips for managing stress / 5 spiritual principles Reiki.

 The Finns, who use saunas every day, say, “Anger and hatred burn completely in the sauna.”
 This effect is produced by the state of calm, relaxation and pleasure that we experience.
 Heating of muscles and organs removes pain from bones and joints.
 Improves the general condition and helps us relax and forget about our daily thoughts and worries.